konpeki02/Stock-Discord-Bot/README.md

 The link to determine your user agent can be found here:
 [https://www.whatismybrowser.com/detect/what-is-my-user-agent/](https://www.whatismybrowser.com/detect/what-is-my-user-agent/)
 ## File Details
-- *main.py* - Contains the Discord Bot and scrapper
+- *bot.py* - Contains the Discord Bot and scrapper
-- *test.py* - Allows to test the Discord Bot to ensure it is online
+- *scrapper.py* - Allows to test the Discord Bot to ensure it is online
+- *test_bot.py* - Unittest for commands of discord bot
-- *scrapper.test.py* - Allows to test the scrapper on Yahoo Finance
+- *test_scrapper.py - Unittest for testing functionality of scrapper from Yahoo Finance
 - *agent.json* - Stores the user agent information for scrapping
 - *key.json* - Stores the Discord Bot Token